How we are helping

 Objective 2: Support government to be more responsive to the needs of citizens and the private sector

 Australia will invest to improve the responsiveness of all levels of government to the needs of citizens and the private sector.
-This includes investments in innovative reforms to raise revenue, developing service delivery benchmarks, better targeting of services and make it easier for small businesses to register.
+This includes investments in innovative reforms to raise revenue, developing service delivery benchmarks, better targeting of services and makinge it easier to register small businesses.
 Our investments will better equip ordinary citizens and small businesses to influence policy.

 Support government to be more responsive to the needs of citizens and the private sector in Sri Lanka